Letargie/pggi/README.md

 ### Installing

+For linux users a .rpm is available in the [remi repository](https://blog.remirepo.net/pages/Config-en) (link to configure it)
+You can also download the rpm directly : https://rpms.remirepo.net/SRPMS/ under php-pggi-x.x.x-x.remi.src.rpm Many many thanks to him.

-For now you have to install it manually.
+If you can't install a .rpm you'll have to install it manually :

 In terminal move to the pggi directory and run.